Guntur Medical College: History

+It was originally intended to be opened in Jan 1921.
+But this was not done, because the number of qualified applicants were not sufficient to fill the admissions in existing medical schools of that time.
 The construction of the college was started in 1946.
 In July 1954, clinical courses started.
 The college began with 50 undergraduate students.
 By 1960, the number was 150 students in the clinical subjects in 1958.

 The college admits 78 postgraduate students every year.
 In addition to the undergraduate and postgraduate teaching, the college trains paramedical staff like radiographers, lab technicians, lab attendants, pharmacists, nurses, and sanitary inspectors.

 After the formation of the AP University of Health Sciences in 1989, it was affiliated to APUHS (now it is NTRUHS), Vijayawada.

 Quiz programmes were conducted at college and national Levels to explore the skills of the students.
 There are sports activities and GMC students have won the University blues and athletic awards.
 GMC also has arts and cultural activities.

 There is a students' co-operative store and a students' canteen on the campus.

 The library accommodates 150 undergraduate students and 50 postgraduate students and has accommodation for staff.
 A reading room has been constructed by GMCANA for the benefit of students.
 The male students have hostel facilities located on the Amaravathi Road about 3 km. from the college.
 There are two buildings which provide accommodation for 302 students.
 A ladies' hostel opposite to Guntur Officers Club provides accommodation for 210 female students.
 There are college buses for the transport of students from the hostel to the college and hospital.
 Both hostels are located in an area which serves as a playground for sports activities.

 Guntur General Hospital has a bed count of 1038.
 The OP departments provide medical relief for between four and five thousand people daily.
 The hospital houses an interns' hostel, a postgraduates' hostel, and a nursing school.